It's great to have you here on the Rush Limbaugh program and the Excellence in Broadcasting Network.

 Exactly right.

-So Ben Carson says what he says of this supporter of Trump stands up and says what he says, and we've got a four-day media firestorm, drive-by media, driving in, shooting the place up, making it total chaos, screwing everything up, trying to damage this and damage that when nothing Of the kind is warranted, and then they'll be on down the road tomorrow doing the same thing on another issue.
+And we've got a four-day media firestorm, drive-by media, driving in, shooting the place up, making it total chaos, screwing everything up, trying to damage this and damage that when nothing of the kind is warranted.

 But how about this question?

-It seems to me that we're trying to impugn the entire South because of a flag.
+It seems to me that we're trying to impugn the entire South because of a flag, Confederate flag, Dylan Root, aren't we trying to portray an entire culture being a bunch of murderous racists because what one of them does?

-How many other incidents like that are there that where have we have one lone wolf actor, some extremist wacko, and they immediately try to say that's all of conservatism or that's the whole Tea Party or what have you?
+We have one lone wolf actor, some extremist wacko, and they immediately try to say that's all of conservatism or that's the whole Tea Party or what have you.

-And then here comes the shooto guy.
+And then here comes this Shudo guy.

-Members of the faith.
+Tiny percentage members of the faith.

-Look at what they're doing for crying out loud.
+Look at what they're doing.

 Flying into buildings, ISIS, beheading all.